MarkBroerkens/CarND-Vehicle-Detection/README.md

 |48 | YCrCb | 16 | 0.883 |
 |96 | YCrCb | 32 | 0.923 |
 |192 | YCrCb | 64 | 0.936 |

-The following parameters resulted in the best test accuracy: color space HLS or HSV with 64 bins which resulted in a test accuracy of more than 95%.

-The test was executed twice in order to validate the results.

 ## Spatial Binning